What is psychosexual counselling?

 How does it work?

 First, you’ll need a referral from your GP.
 Once we’ve received that referral, we’ll contact you to make an initial assessment.
 There are various reasons why you might be experiencing difficulties in your sex life.
-Your counsellor will ask you a number of questions to understand the problems you’re experiencing and what you would like to achieve.
-If you and the counsellor agree that psychosexual therapy sessions will benefit you, we can create a plan of treatment together.
+Your therapist will ask you a number of questions to understand the problems you’re experiencing and what you would like to achieve.
+If you and the therapist agree that psychosexual therapy sessions will benefit you, we can create a plan of treatment together.

 How long will it take?